 What is Lebanese Garlic Sauce Made Of?

 No!
-Garlic Sauce is naturally vegan.
+Garlic sauce is naturally vegan.
 It’s fluffy, light, and creamy because oil is emulsified with garlic and lemon juice.

-The flavor of garlic really shines in this sauce!
 To mellow it out a little bit, you can do one of the following:

 - Add up to 4 tablespoons of Greek yogurt along with the ice water at the end of making Toum.